RESOURCES FOR STUDENTS OF COLOR

 New Jersey SEEDS (Scholars, Educators, Excellence, Dedication, Success) is a nationally-recognized "nonprofit organization founded in 1992 that prepares motivated, high-achieving, low-income students for admission to private schools and colleges across the country."
 Our staff regularly attends their events, provides workshops, and communicates regularly with their staff regarding their applicants to Villanova.

-Noble Network of Charter Schools, a nonprofit organization that operates 17 charter public high schools in Chicago, has nutured a strong relationship with Villanova for more than 10 years.
+Noble Network of Charter Schools, a nonprofit organization that operates 17 charter public high schools in Chicago, has nurtured a strong relationship with Villanova for more than 10 years.
 The Noble Network predominately serve students of color.
 On campus, these students have the added benefit of the Nova Noble Network that provides support and advising to Villanova students who enroll from these high schools.

-VILLANOVA BLUE KEY SOCIETY
+VILLANOVA BLUE KEY

 The student-led tour is a vital first impression for prospective students.
-Recognizing that our volunteer tour guides should reflect the diversity that Villanova deeply values, the leadership of our Blue Key Society implemented a new recruitment and application process for its members with a focus on diversity and inclusion.
-In terms of outreach, the Blue Key Society is utilizing current members who are involved in various multicultural clubs and organizations on campus to encourage interest in becoming an ambassador of the University.
+Recognizing that our volunteer tour guides should reflect the diversity that Villanova deeply values, the leadership of Blue Key implemented a new recruitment and application process for its members with a focus on diversity and inclusion.
+In terms of outreach, Blue Key is utilizing current members who are involved in various multicultural clubs and organizations on campus to encourage interest in becoming an ambassador of the University.